 Better French Accent Step 7

-Now that you see the written text, it’s going to be very tempting to say it the way it’s written, pronounce the silent letters, skip the liaisons, mess up your word grouping…
+When you see the written text, it’s going to be very tempting to say it the way it’s written, pronounce the silent letters, skip the liaisons, mess up your word grouping…

-You need to repeat again a couple of times, while reading the transcript to really nail down the correct French pronunciation.
+You need to repeat again a couple of times while reading the transcript to really nail down the correct French pronunciation.